 And poor Kylie has dealt with him surprisingly patiently.
 She didn’t throw a strop and take off.
 She explained why rushing into having a baby wasn’t a good idea and asked what this meant about his feelings for Max as his son – a reasonable question, even fear, for her to have.

 Gail has had myriad opportunities to tell David what an absolute prat he is being.
-But no, she chose to ask Kylie how much she loved David and how much she was willing to give up for him.
+But no. She chose to ask Kylie how much she loved David and how much she would give up for him.
 Kylie took the cue, and told David she would agree to try for a baby.
 But you could see the anguish in her eyes when she saw her dreams going up in smoke.
 And they’re for once not crazy dreams.
 She just wants to learn the restaurant trade by working in it.

 But she’s a smart girl and it was a treat watching her volunteer herself and David to mind the Brown/Stape babies.
 And to see David’s unhappy sulky face as she did so.
 Then, oops, she forgot she had to go to work.
 Enjoy your baby practice, David!